ae6rt/decap/README.md

 build container to build your code.
 Builds can also be launched via web UI.

-The build container locates your build scripts based on
+The base build container locates your build scripts based on

 * the git repository the build scripts are located in
 * the subdirectory of that repository where your project resides